Aubri Esters: Death

-On June 4, 2020, Esters was found dead, after her mother couldn't get ahold of her and requested a wellness check be carried out by law enforcement at Esters' apartment in Mass and Cass, near BMC.
-Esters died of a drug overdose in the middle of the first year of the coronavirus pandemic.
-Her death occurred during a spike in deaths from fentanyl overdose caused, in part, by the isolation brought on by social distancing.
-Social distancing forced many people who use drugs to use without the company of people who'd typically reverse their overdoses with naloxone.
+On June 4, 2020, Esters was found dead, after her mother could not get ahold of her and requested a wellness check be carried out by law enforcement at Esters' apartment in Mass and Cass, near BMC.
 Esters died days after returning from spending three months with her mother in Florida.
-Months prior to her death, Esters publicly expressed how isolation is killing people who use drugs.
+Months prior to her death, Esters said isolation in the COVID-19 pandemic was killing people who use drugs.
+Jess Tilley, executive director of New England Users Union, said of Esters, "We've lost one of our strongest champions in her prime."
+Boston mayor Marty Walsh publicly shared sadness over Esters' death, and credited Esters with changing his perspective on policies regarding substance use.